jundalisay/superblist/content/en/superphysics/principles/chapter-06.md

 ---
 heading: "Chapter 6"
-title: "The Nature of Feelings"
+title: "The Nature of Feelings and Emotions"
 date: 2020-12-15
 weight: 19
-image: /photos/psych/freedom.jpg
+image: /graphics/psych/feeling.jpg
-description: "Active sensing is the foundation of critical thinking (as intellect), as well as critical feeling (as kindness and fellow-feeling)"
+description: "Desire is a fundamental kind of feeling which we sense through our hearts"
 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/